LovelyBuggies/LovelyBuggies.github.io/notes-src/content/docs/rl/from-pg-2-ppo/index.md

 ## Multi-Agent PPO

 In the multi-agent setting, the PPO algorithm can be implemented independently (IPPO) or by a centralized critic (MAPPO).
-In IPPO, each agent has its own actor and critic and learns independently according to a joint reward {{< cites ids="ippo" >}}.
-Like IPPO, MAPPO employs weight sharing between agents’ critics, and the advantage in MAPPO is estimated through joint GAE {{< cites ids="mappo" >}}. $$\label{equ:MAPPO}
+In IPPO, each agent has its own actor and critic and learns independently according to a joint reward {{< cite "ippo" >}}.
+Like IPPO, MAPPO employs weight sharing between agents’ critics, and the advantage in MAPPO is estimated through joint GAE {{< cite "mappo" >}}. $$\label{equ:MAPPO}
 \small
 \begin{gathered}
     J^\text{IPPO}(\theta_i) = \mathbb{E}_{\pi_{\theta_{i, \text{old}}}} \left[ \min \left( \frac{\pi_{\theta_i}(a|s)}{\pi_{\theta_{i, \text{old}}}(a|s)} \hat{A}^{\pi_{\theta_{i, \text{old}}}}(s, a), \text{clip}(\frac{\pi_{\theta_i}(a|s)}{\pi_{\theta_{i, \text{old}}}(a|s)}, 1 - \epsilon, 1 + \epsilon) \hat{A}^{\pi_{\theta_{i,\text{old}}}}(s, a) \right) \right],\\